fastlane/docs/docs/actions/create_app_online.md

       inter_app_audio: "on",         # Valid values: "on", "off"
       passbook: "on",                # Valid values: "on", "off"
       multipath: "on",               # Valid values: "on", "off"
-      network_extensions: "on",      # Valid values: "on", "off"
+      network_extension: "on",       # Valid values: "on", "off"
       nfc_tag_reading: "on",         # Valid values: "on", "off"
       personal_vpn: "on",            # Valid values: "on", "off"
       passbook: "on",                # Valid values: "on", "off" (deprecated)